Resource library

 5 Reasons Policymakers Should Prioritize Disaster Resilience

 If you are curious about the role/responsibility of our law-makers, PEW posted this article where they assert that extreme weather events such as flooding, wildfires, and heat waves are becoming more frequent and severe.
-While flooding may not be of concern here on Whidbey, appropriate planning for and investing in disaster resilience helps communities withstand, adapt to, and bounce back from these events.
+Appropriate planning for and investing in disaster resilience helps communities withstand, adapt to, and bounce back from these events.

 We need our neighbors and community to stay healthy, produce jobs, raise our children, and care for those on the margin.
 Institutions and professional services have reached the limit of their ability to help us.